shaundawson/docupicks/README.md

-## Discover the best documentaries on the web with DocuPicks
+## Discover the best documentaries on the web.
 The docupicks app provides reviews, youtbe trailers and streaming sources for IMDB's top rated documentary films and TV series.
 Users also have the ability to create a "watch-list" and provide feedback to the community about films they have watched in the past.

- ## The Stack:
+ ## The Stack.
 - PostgreSQL
 - Sequelize
+- Node.js
+- Express.js
-- Node/Express.js
+- Babel
-- React
+- Express-React-Views Engine
 - Bulma

 Node.js gives you a fast, Javascript based server with an event driven, non-blocking model.
-Express.js is a widely used framework for Node.js that provides a simple way to create applications.
-It's most important features are its route handling, and middleware managing.The application is rendered server-side using express-react-views.
+Express.js is a widely used framework for Node.js known for it's route handling, and middleware managing.
+The docu application is rendered server-side using express-react-views.
+Express-react views is a server side solution that renders React components.

-## User Stories
+## User Stories.
+- As a content manager, I want to add new content for users.
+- As a content manager, I want to update existing content.
+- As a content manager, I want to delete content with low review scores.
-As a user, I want to select my favorite documentaries, rate them and add them to a list of favorites.
+- As a user, I want to create an account so that I can bookmark content to watch later.
-As a user, once I add a documentary to my list of favorites, I want to be redirected to my favorites page.
+- As a user, I want to manage my user profile so that I can update my "Watch List."
+- As a user, I want to post feedback about content that I have watched.
-As an admin, I want to add and update documentaries.
+- As a user, I want to cancel my account.